 The Purpose of Measurement

 There are many reasons why businesses and organizations decide to measure performance when it comes to their digital marketing.
-Some are looking for specific insight into their marketing efforts, like pay per click, to optimize for performance, while others are looking to get an idea of what their audience attributes are.
+Some are looking for specific insight into their marketing efforts, like pay-per-click, to optimize for performance, while others are looking to get an idea of what their audience attributes are.
 There’s no wrong answer in terms of why digital marketing analytics is essential.

 Data Warehousing & Data Visualization

 These are two standard terms used within the industry.
 Data Warehousing is the storage of large amounts of data for analysis.
 Data Visualization, or Dash-boarding, is the practice of using said stored data to create visual representations that everyday users and stakeholders can use to take the temperature of all things that are measured.
-These Dashboards often have multiple slides, or cards, that each visualizes a portion of the data.
+These Dashboards often have multiple slides, or cards, that each visualize a portion of the data.

-There are different platforms of warehouse data that we use every day but may not think of them as such.
-These include Dropbox, Google Drive, and iCloud Drive to name a few.
+There are different platforms of warehouse data that we use every day, but may not think of them as such.
+These include Dropbox, Google Drive, and iCloud Drive, to name a few.
 Not all of them, however, store the data in a way that integrates with other platforms.

 How to Approach the Data